 The Training & Exercise Program addresses the overall emergency management training and exercise needs for DEM staff, PBC personnel, and DEM partners.
 Participation in the County's training and exercise opportunities for both government and private agencies vary depending on the subject matter being addressed.
-The DEM exercise program serves DEM staff, partnering agencies, and organizations involved in EOC training, exercises, and activations.
+The DEM exercise program serves DEM staff, partner agencies, and organizations involved in EOC training, exercises, and activations.
 This includes DEM non-profit and non-governmental organizational partners.
 Implementing the appropriate type of exercise for DEM staff and partners is essential in the delivery of successful outcomes for skill development and response to, and recovery from, disaster events.
-The DEM Training & Exercise Coordinator is responsible for ensuring that required and requested training classes are coordinated effectively, as well as overseeing the implementation of exercises according to the guidelines of the Homeland Security Exercise and Evaluation Program (HSEEP) and the Florida Division of Emergency Management (FDEM).
+The DEM Training & Exercise Coordinator is responsible for ensuring that required and requested training classes are coordinated effectively, as well as overseeing the implementation of exercises according to the guidelines of the Homeland Security Exercise and Evaluation Program (HSEEP) and the FDEM.

-Courses provided by DEM include those that meet compliance of the National Incident Management System (NIMS), enhance skill sets of DEM and EOC staff, and provide achievement and maintenance of emergency management professional requirements and certifications (e.g., Florida Professional Emergency Manager - FPEM; and the Certified Emergency Manger - CEM).
+Courses provided by DEM include those that meet compliance of NIMS, enhance skill sets of DEM and EOC staff, and provide achievement and maintenance of emergency management professional requirements and certifications (e.g., Florida Emergency Preparedness Association (FEPA) Florida Professional Emergency Manager - FPEM, and the Certified Emergency Manager - CEM).